lucendio/lecture-devops-code/tutorials/03_allocate-machine-in-cloud/solution/gcp/README.md

   * log in and add your coupon to [Google Cloud](https://console.cloud.google.com/education)
   * enable billing for [*Compute Engine*](https://console.cloud.google.com/compute) API
-  * it's recommended to [create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) instead of authenticating your personal account through the `gcloud` CLI (for this tutorial, , the service account must have assigned the role *Compute Engine > Compute Admin*
+  * it's recommended to [create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) instead of authenticating your personal account through the `gcloud` CLI (for this tutorial, the role *Compute Engine > Compute Admin* must be assigned to the service account

 ```bash
 terraform init \